Artists

 Paolozzi, Sir Eduardo

-One of the most distinctive and original British artists of the 20th century, Paolozzi’s work embraced painting, sculpture and design.
+Eduardo Paolozzi one of the most distinctive and original British artists of the 20th century, his work, sometimes described as Pop Art, embraced painting, sculpture, design, textiles - and even wall mosaics in London’s Tottenham Court Road tube station.

 -